efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 <span style='color:indianred'> *TP5* Climax</span> &#8594; Motive

+Hence, we observe that the general definitions of the TP events that can be applied to narratives independently from their genre and topic, adopt a crime-specific definition in the case of CSI episodes.

 Finally, during human evaluation we again find that SUMMER is able to cover more aspects producing more diverse and complete video summaries. [*Here*](https://github.com/ppapalampidi/SUMMER/blob/master/video_summaries/video_summaries_link.csv) are the actual video summaries produced by SUMMER and used for human evaluation.

 ## References

+[1] Lehnert, Wendy G. "Plot units and narrative summarization."
+Cognitive science 5.4 (1981): 293-331.

-[1] Mihalcea, Rada, and Paul Tarau.
+[2] Mihalcea, Rada, and Paul Tarau.
 "Textrank: Bringing order into text."
 Proceedings of the 2004 conference on empirical methods in natural language processing.
 2004.

-[2] Zheng, Hao, and Mirella Lapata.
+[3] Zheng, Hao, and Mirella Lapata.
 "Sentence Centrality Revisited for Unsupervised Summarization."
 Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics.
 2019.

-[3] Nallapati, Ramesh, Feifei Zhai, and Bowen Zhou.
+[4] Nallapati, Ramesh, Feifei Zhai, and Bowen Zhou.
 "Summarunner: A recurrent neural network based sequence model for extractive summarization of documents."
 Thirty-First AAAI Conference on Artificial Intelligence.
 2017.

-[4] Michael Hauge.
+[5] Michael Hauge.
 2017.Storytelling Made Easy:  Per-suade and Transform Your Audiences, Buyers, andClients  –  Simply,  Quickly,  and  Profitably.IndieBooks International.

-[5] Papalampidi, Pinelopi, Frank Keller, and Mirella Lapata.
+[6] Papalampidi, Pinelopi, Frank Keller, and Mirella Lapata.
 "Movie Plot Analysis via Turning Point Identification."
 Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP).
 2019.